 When you apply for a China visa, residence permit or police certificate, you may be asked to provide some documents issued by authorities in the country of your nationality, such as passports, marriage certificates, diplomas, etc. Furthermore, you may be required to get these documents authenticated by a China Consulate.
 China consular authentication is placing a China Consulate’s official stamp (see a sample on the left) on a document so that the document can be accepted as authentic by local authorities in China.

 The procedures for getting China consular authentication vary from one country to another and moreover, from one state/province to another within the same country.
-Nonetheless, China consular authentication is generally either a 4-STEP or 3-STEP process as shown in the below table.
+Nonetheless, China consular authentication is generally either a 4-STEP, 3-STEP or 2-STEP process as shown in the below table.

 Find Instructions About the Procedures in Your Country

 The first place where you can look for the authentication instructions in your area is the Chinese Visa Application Service Center (CVASC) at https://www.visaforchina.org/.
 CVASC has branch offices in major cities around the world.
 Go to their website and choose your location.
-You will find instruction about China consular authentication that explains the authorities in STEP 3&4.
+You will find instructions about China consular authentication.
 If you have any questions or concerns about their instructions, just call their customer representative.
-Please note that China Consulates outsource their authentication service to CVASC in some countries, meaning that CVASC is in charge of accepting authentication applications on behalf of the China Consulates.
+Please note that China consulates outsource their authentication service to CVASC in some countries, meaning that CVASC is in charge of accepting authentication applications on behalf of the China consulates.